 If you message someone on LinkedIn, but ultimately can’t help them with their goals, look for other ways you can be useful.
 For instance, you could point them in the direction of someone else who can help their career.
 In return, these non-starter candidates may help you find professionals who are qualified for your open positions.

 - Answer candidate questions in an open forum using live video.

 - Craft a brand reputation that encourages candidates to apply.

 - Do some light research to personalize each message you send.

 - If you can’t help candidates find opportunities, put them in touch with someone who may be able to help.

-Social media can be a useful source of qualified talent, but the sheer number of platforms can make it difficult to decide on a strategy.
-Check out our resource center, or schedule a free demonstration for more tips on how to engage candidates in the pipeline.
+Ultimately, social media recruiting can be a useful source of qualified talent, but the sheer number of platforms can make it difficult to decide on a strategy.
+Check out our resource center for more tips on how to engage candidates in the pipeline.